unibo-spe/spe-slides/content/12-multiplatform/_index.md

 ## About technological silos

 > __Silos__ (in IT) are software components / systems / ecosystems having poor external interoperability
-> (i.e. software from silos A hardly interoperates with software from silos B)
+> (i.e. software from silo A hardly interoperates with software from silo B)

 - Platforms are (pretty wide) software silos
   * making software from any two platforms interoperate is non-trivial